+The OHA and CRA will negotiate a formal agreement for the completion of forty-one for sale homes east of Westmoreland Avenue.
 The OHA will build 41 (forty-one) units on the undeveloped lots west of Westmoreland Drive.
-Five (5) of those homes will be market rate homes for sale; the remaining 36 homes will be project-based voucher rentals.
+Five (5) of those homes will be market rate homes for sale; the remaining 36 homes may be project-based voucher rentals.